ChemistryTobias/CameraModule/readme.md

 <br>

 ### `method` start_video
-> Records a raw H.264 video stream from the external camera (server) for a specified duration or until explicitly stopped.
+> Records a H.264 video stream from the external camera (server) for a specified duration or until explicitly stopped.
 > Saves the incoming .h264 data to disk at the given path.

 ```python